LemonNES/LemonNES/README.md

 To Test A Working Version Of LemonNES, Visit https://lemonnes.github.io/LemonNES

 # Disclaimer
+This software should not be used to run pirated content.
+LemonNES should NEVER be used to run pirated content.

 NES is a trademark of Nintendo.
 LemonNES isn't associated with Nintendo in any way.